saltyorg/docs/docs/reference/cloud.md

 Saltbox can be set up to use any cloud storage provider that [Rclone](https://rclone.org/) supports.
 However, Google Drive via [G-Suite Business](https://gsuite.google.com/pricing.html) is the popular choice among users.
 Some of the components are designed expressly for Google Drive, like the Google Drive monitoring in plex-autoscan and the service-account rotation in cloudplow.

-It is advised that you do NOT use a educational GSuite account or any GSuite account you may buy on the secondary market [eBay and the like], unless you are aware of and planning for the likelihood that it disappears one day.
+It is advised that you do NOT use a educational GSuite account or any GSuite account or Shared Drive you may buy on the secondary market [eBay and the like], unless you are aware of and planning for the likelihood that it disappears one day.

+Note that rclone offering support for a storage backend does not mean that backend is suitable for the Saltbox use case.
+The only backend that sees any significant testing and use is Google Drive.

 ## Basics